Skip to main content

 Notes

-Indian passport holders save approximately AED 110–120 on the government fee but must still budget for photos, bank statement fees, and document preparation.
+Indian passport holders pay a reduced government fee (not a full waiver) but must still budget for the VFS service fee, photos, bank statement fees, and document preparation.
 Contact OraVisa for a personalised quote based on your nationality.

 One cost that surprises many Dubai residents is the bank statement fee.
 Major UAE banks including Emirates NBD, ADCB, FAB, and Mashreq charge AED 25 to AED 50 for an official stamped bank statement covering the last three months.
-The Japan Consulate requires a bank stamped statement — a digital PDF or online export is not accepted.
+Japan requires a bank-stamped statement — a digital PDF or online export is not accepted.
 Factor this into your budget, particularly if you hold accounts at multiple banks and plan to submit statements from each.

 Tips to Avoid Hidden Costs and Delays

-Japan visa rejections and document errors at the Consulate counter are among the most common reasons Dubai residents lose money on their Japan visa application.
-Because the visa fee is paid at submission — and is non-refundable if rejected — preparing thoroughly before you visit the Consulate is the single most effective way to protect your budget.
+Japan visa rejections and document errors at submission are among the most common reasons Dubai residents lose money on their Japan visa application.
+Because the visa fee is paid at submission — and is non-refundable if rejected — preparing thoroughly before you apply is the single most effective way to protect your budget.

-1. 1Verify your nationality’s current fee status before budgeting — bilateral agreements change, and assuming you are fee-exempt when you are not (or vice versa) creates problems at the counter
+1. 1Verify your nationality’s current government fee and the VFS service fee before budgeting — assuming you are fee-exempt when you are not creates problems at submission

 2. 2Get your passport photos at a studio, not at home — Japan’s photo specification (4.5 cm × 4.5 cm, white background, face centred) is strict; non-compliant photos are one of the most common submission rejections